stoplightio/prism/README.md

 1. Act as a proxy and forward your request to an upstream server
 1. Validate requests passing through against the provided API description

-Being based on Graphite, Prism supports any description format that Graphite supports:
+Being based on [Graphite], Prism supports any description format that Graphite supports:

-- OpenAPI v3.0
+- OpenAPI v3.0 (coming soon)
 - OpenAPI v2.0 (formerly Swagger)

 Prims is a multi-package repository: